stevegt/grid-cli/v2/doc/220-graph.md

 2. **Occurrences**:
     - A list of positions in the reference sequences where this segment occurs.
 3. **Children**:
-    - A map from sequence characters to child nodes, which represent the continuation of the sequence.
+    - A map from sequence characters to child nodes, representing the continuation of the sequence.

     ```go
     type Node struct {